AygunVarol/aygunvarol/README.md

 ## Hi there 👋

-#Check my website at aygunvarol.github.io
+## You can visit my web page at https://aygunvarol.github.io/

 <!--
 **AygunVarol/aygunvarol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.